-Figure 2 - The Ideal PPA Model
+Figure 2 - The Ideal PPA Model.

-The Ideal PPA model we propose best meets these key objectives and is similar to those already adopted in the EU's Renewable Fuels of Non-Biological Origin (RFNBO) Delegated Act11.
+The Ideal PPA model we propose best meets these key objectives and is similar to those already adopted in the EU's Renewable Fuels of Non-Biological Origin (RFNBO) Delegated Act.
 There should be three fundamental criteria:

 - Hourly Matching: Consumed electricity and PPA generation match on an hourly basis.
 For instance, a factory using electricity at night must source carbon-free electricity generated during the same hour, rather than relying on daytime solar attributes that don't reflect actual power use.
 Hourly matching has been demonstrated around the world, and the hourly data required is common for large generators and consumers, as it is the basis of electricity billing.
-In its absence12, default values can be used. - Deliverability: The electricity being claimed should be delivered to the same grid region as consumption to avoid congestion and ensure that the claimed electricity sufficiently reflects actual emissions.
-For example, weak rules would let a PPA with a generator in a region with little or no interconnection to the CBAM product manufacturing facility serve as the basis for claiming zero-emission electricity consumption.
+In its absence, default values can be used. - Deliverability: The electricity being claimed should be delivered to the same grid region as consumption to avoid congestion and ensure that the claimed electricity sufficiently reflects actual emissions.
+For example, weak rules would let a PPA with a generator in a region with little or no interconnection to the CBAM product manufacturing facility serve as the basis for claiming zero-emission electricity consumption. - Incrementality: PPAs should incentivize the deployment of new clean electricity generation, which is key to driving industry decarbonization.
+For example, the rule could require that a PPA be signed with a zero-emissions energy source that began operation no earlier than 36 months before the PPA was signed, preventing companies from resource shuffling and claiming credit for existing clean energy capacity.
+In grids with very high levels of clean power already, this requirement could be lightened.